 With a tide that may be running at 5 or 6 knots you will need to think about how you get to your boat if it is moored in the middle of the river, or even further up the river, e.g. at Ringmore.
 Some guys are lucky as their boats are moored quite close to the beach alongside the clubhouse, which means they can use a much simpler/smaller dinghy to reach their main boat, or even wade out to their boat in some instances.

-Obviously, your main boat whether it is a yacht, small fishing type boat or a larger motor boat is your primary concern but all are suitable for use on the Teign and offshore, limited only by the weather for the smaller craft.
+Yachts, small fishing type boats or larger motor boats are all suitable for use on the Teign and offshore, limited only by the weather for the smallest craft.

 So, let’s say you have your boat moored up river at Ringmore (the north side of Shaldon bridge).
 The forecast is for westerleys, meaning the sea state may well be favourable however, getting to your boat means you may need to navigate a choppy river and, speaking from experience, you do not want to be trying to get to your boat in a small inflatable, or an 8’ ‘pram’ dinghy loaded with all your gear, fuel etc., and maybe a passenger or two when the river is blowing rough with 2 or 3 foot waves!

 I’m on my 3rd dinghy, as the first two purchased were just not up to the task of safely delivering me up to my main boat at Ringmore.
 I now have an 11’6” double-skinned, well built boat that I can safely stand up in even in a rough windswept river and an easier-to-manage inflatable for when conditions are fair.